1. What exactly is eTrade? Is it something about shopping on the Internet… ?

 For example, EU businesses trading with any part of the world want to trust that goods follow general safety requirements, but face obstacles from the fact that standards and legislation in the EU and Eastern partner countries are not harmonised.

-EU4Digital’s eCommerce activity provides recommendations for Eastern partner countries to achieve smooth electronic trade with the EU, aiming to provide suggestions on harmonisation of three areas of eCommerce, namely:
+EU4Digital’s eCommerce activity provides recommendations for Eastern partner countries to achieve smooth electronic trade with the EU, by focusing on harmonisation of three areas, namely:

 - eCommerce ecosystem

 - Boost cross-border eCommerce volume;

 - Increase awareness and prepare partner countries for the EU 2021 eCommerce changes.

 To bring the highest value to the EU and Eastern partner countries, the analysis has been used to identify specific challenges, and to design and launch a pilot solution to address these challenges.
 As a result, EU4Digital launched an eCommerce pilot, establishing national virtual warehouses in three pilot countries – Armenia, Azerbaijan and Georgia - to support retailers, marketplaces, delivery operators and customs to place the products for sale abroad and facilitate cross-border delivery.

 The virtual warehouse logs data about products for eCommerce sale, in a format that follows EU and international requirements.
 Once logged into the warehouse, products can be marketed on any number of international online marketplaces such as eBay or Etsy, while the standardised data allows postal services to launch delivery and ensures seamless cross-border customs procedures.

 Find out more about the eCommerce pilot:

 Selling Armenian socks to Germany: EU4Digital bringing EU markets closer through eCommerce support

 Just one click for the European market – how the EU supports eCommerce in Georgia